splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

 From the :guilabel:`Detectors & SLOs` page, Kai configures the SLI and sets up a target for their SLO.
 Kai follows these steps:

 #.
-Kai wants to use custom metrics as the system health indicators, so they select the :guilabel:`Custom metric` from the :guilabel:`Metric type` dropdown menu.
+Kai wants to use custom metrics as the system health indicators, so they select the :guilabel:`Custom metric` from the :guilabel:`Metric type` menu.
 #.
 Kai enters the custom metrics they want to measure in the following fields:

     .. list-table::